Living with stiff-person syndrome: ‘It feels like I’m walking on broken glass,’ Ohio woman says

 There is currently no cure for stiff-person syndrome — only treatment.

-“Their muscles are locked beyond their control, so there are medicines they can use like muscle relaxers and autoimmune treatments,” said Wilson.
+“Their muscles are locked beyond their control, so there are medicines they can use like muscle relaxers and autoimmune treatments,” Wilson said.

 As for Maureen, she has learned to live with this debilitating disease.
 She’s hopeful that Dion’s diagnosis will help shed light on it, too.